-a) What is the job definition for humane animal care and control officer?
+- a) What is the job definition of an adult protective services professional for vulnerable adults?
 What does the job entail?
-What are the desirable qualities of an animal care and control officer?

-b) How is the job different from your expectations?
+What are the desirable qualities of a professional who works with vulnerable adults? - b) How is the job different from your expectations?